Founder + Director, Kaeli Sutton

 Clinical Assistant Professor, Family Medicine, Brown University Warren Alpert School of Medicine

-Open Circle welcomes independent perinatal and family professionals to offer workshops, therapies and classes at the center.
+Open Circle collaborates with independent perinatal and family professionals to offer workshops, therapies and classes in partnership with Open Circle.
 While these professionals are not employees of Open Circle, their services complement our offerings and enrich the community of support.
 You can read more about our Partner Professionals here.
-In addition, we refer to many professionals in the broader Rhode Island community.
-Our referral network can be found on the Resources Page (coming soon!).
+In addition, we refer families to many professionals in other locations.

 I am so grateful for the mindful practitioners at Open Circle.
 So many women and families we have mutually cared for have benefited from the intentional care available here.
-In a time of “plug in” care, video streaming, computerized appointments, etc., Open Circle offers reconnection to your heart space and priorities.
+In a time of “plug in” care, Open Circle offers reconnection to your heart space and priorities.

-In her work with Open Circle, Lisa serves in development and graphic design, programming and as co-leader for the Open Circle Doulas.
+In her work with Open Circle, Lisa serves in development and graphic design, programming and maternity health consultant.

-Lisa Gendron has been a doula and perinatal support professional since 2007.
-In her work over the last decade, she has focused on accessibility of doula support for all families, community education about birth options and worked to increase community awareness of the impact of high quality holistic care for pregnant people and their families.
+Lisa Gendron is a Certified Professional Midwife (CPM) working with RI Home Birth.
+She has been a doula and perinatal support professional since 2007.
+In her work over the last decade, she has focused on accessibility of doula support for all families, community education about birth options, and worked to increase community awareness of the impact of high quality holistic care for pregnant people and their families.

-A long time board member of Rhode Island Birth Network, member of Doulas of RI, Co-founder of the Rhode Island Home Birth Collective, community advocate for increased access to midwifery care with RI Department of Heath Midwifery Advisory Council, RI chapter of Citizens for Midwifery and Improving Birth, and Core leadership of the Coalition to Save Memorial Birthing Center- Lisa has committed to Rhode Island Families and improving outcomes for mothers and babies.
+A long time board member of Rhode Island Birth Network, member of Doulas of RI, Co-founder of the Rhode Island Home Birth Collective, community advocate for increased access to midwifery care, RI chapter of Citizens for Midwifery and Improving Birth, and Core leadership of the Coalition to Save Memorial Birthing Center, Lisa has committed to Rhode Island Families and improving outcomes for mothers and babies.

 Maria Vanson, D.Ac.